What Our Students Say

 What is your favourite way to spend your time when you are not studying?

 When I am not studying, I love to relax by watching a variety of TV series - I am currently watching several shows!
 Cooking is another favourite pastime, allowing me to unwind and experiment with different recipes.
 I also enjoy taking occasional strolls to the city centre, where I indulge in a bit of shopping and enjoy some good food.
 It is the perfect way to recharge.
-I also love traveling!
+I also love travelling!
 It is a fantastic way to take a break from daily routines.

 What would you say to someone considering studying at RGU?
 Any advice you would share?